ldes-cou/ft_containers/README.md

 ## VECTOR

- **coucou**

-+ coder les fonctions insert, erase
++ code insert, erase, assign, clear
-+ recuperer les iterateurs de la stl pour commencer
++ work with stl iterators at first
++ code interators

+## STACK

++ code stack with vector as hidden container

+## MAP

-+ récupérer le code source
++ code rbt algorithm to work with int
-    + tester insert
++